 Total Time: Overnight

-It is also weirdly yummy, with a delightfully strange texture that is a little bit like a cross between bubble tea and caviar.
+Recipe variations: Make this recipe, which calls for refrigerated unsweetened coconut milk, a coconut chia pudding of sorts by adding toasted coconut chips as a garnish like we did; try alternating plain chia pudding with fresh fruit for a layered effect.
 You can use dairy milk instead of coconut milk to increase the protein, or add protein powder if you like.
-You can also make your life easier by doubling the recipe: shake it up in a big jar and then portion into two smaller ones.
+You can also make your life easier by doubling the recipe: Shake it up in a big jar and then portion it into two smaller ones.

-½ cup unsweetened coconut milk (the kind that comes in a refrigerated milk-style container)
+- 1/2 cup unsweetened coconut milk (the kind that comes refrigerated)

-Put all the ingredients in a clean, lidded jar (such as a 1-cup mason jar), screw the lid on tightly, and shake well.
-Refrigerate overnight or up to three days.
+- Put all the ingredients in a clean, lidded jar (such as a 1-cup mason jar), screw the lid on tightly, and shake well.
+Refrigerate overnight and for up to 3 days.

 - Add garnishes, if desired, before serving.

 Total Carbohydrates: 18 grams per serving